Raise More Money with this Medical Crowdfunding Guide

 When it comes to adding visual elements to your story, photos are powerful fundraising tools, and videos can elevate your fundraiser to the next level.
 Photos and videos not only help break up blocks of text, but they draw people into your world and allow them to empathize with your story.

 Fundraisers that include multiple photos raise significantly more than fundraisers that include only one.
-If you have medical bills, feel free to cover any sensitive information and then share photos of those so people can fully understand your plight.
+If you have medical bills, feel to cover any sensitive information and then share photos of those so people can fully understand your plight.

 3. Create a social media strategy